The Best 10 Secluded Dominican Republic Beaches

 A few resorts are tucked in the area, but apart from them, there are only a couple of ranches.
 The road leading to this Dominican Republic beach ends shortly after you exit the highway and the last meters are just an unpaved dirt road.
 No eateries or other facilities are available.

 If you choose the drive and the option of finding one of the most secluded Dominican Republic beaches by yourself, first you need to find the road leading there, as road signs are missing.
 How to know you’re on the right track?
-If you’re driving past huge blocks of marble cut directly from the hill to your left, then you’re headed in the right direction.
+If you’re driving past huge blocks of marble cut directly from the hill to your left, then you’re headed in the correct direction.

 Next, you’ll reach La Boca Del Diablo, a blowhole, where the sea waves crash into the rocks and the water erupts high into the air.
 Leave your vehicle there and head through the forest.
 The path to this extremely secluded Dominican beach is quite difficult to follow as coconuts and palm branches cover most of the ground, so don’t make the mistake of walking in flip flops.